Panzerhaubitze 2000: Combat record and alterations

 The PzH 2000 was used for the first time in combat by the Fire Support Command of the Royal Netherlands Army in August 2006 against Taliban targets in Kandahar Province, Afghanistan, in support of Operation Medusa.
 It was then used regularly in support of coalition troops in Uruzgan province.
-The PzH 2000 was also used extensively during the Battle of Chora.
+The PzH 2000 was also used extensively during the Battle of Chora in June 2007.
 It was known as "the long arm of ISAF" and proved to be accurate and effective.
-However, the gun was criticised by the Dutch in Uruzgan province as the NBC system, designed for use in Europe, couldn't cope with the high level of dust in Afghanistan.
+However, the gun was criticised by the Dutch in Uruzgan province as the NBC system, designed for use in Europe, could not cope with the high level of dust in Afghanistan.

 The guns have been modified with additional armor being fitted to the roof to protect against mortar rounds.
 There have been reports of other problems, including the need to keep it in the shade unless actually firing, the damage done when traveling on poorly built roads, and a significant 'cold gun' effect necessitating the use of 'warmers'.

-Starting in June 2010, German ISAF troops at PRT Kunduz had three PzH 2000s at their disposal.
+Starting in June 2010 as a result of the Good Friday Battle, German ISAF troops at PRT Kunduz had three PzH 2000s at their disposal.
 They were first used on 10 July 2010 to provide support for the recovery of a damaged vehicle.
 This was the first time in its history that the Bundeswehr has used heavy artillery in combat.
 The PzH 2000 also played a key role during Operation Halmazag in November 2010, when the villages of Isa Khel and Quatliam were retaken from the Taliban by German paratroopers.